evrythng/scanthng.js/README.md

 ## Application Setup

-After the HTML page containing the `<script>` tags is loaded, the first step is to create an `App` scope representing the EVRYTHNG application.
+After the HTML page containing the `<script>` tags is loaded, the first step is to create an `Application` scope representing the EVRYTHNG application.

+> An Operator scope may also be used, but the `createAnonymousUser` option will
+> not be available.

 ```js
 // Use this plugin with evrythng.js via the ScanThng global value